 Brian & Marie Leask

-We are a Natural Shetland born and bred couple, our experience/knowledge of the sea, nature and the local heritage around us is extensive.
+Our experience/knowledge of the sea, nature and the local heritage around us is extensive.
 Passengers tell us our fun, personal and engaging style appeals to all ages and varying interests.

 As with any business takeover – a new series of TripAdvisor and Google Reviews started in our first season (2018) – all were extremely positive and show how popular our tours are.
-After just one full season, we were awarded the Scottish Tourist Board’s 4-Star distinction and TripAdvisor’s Certificate of Excellence.
-Our tours consistently generate great reviews, leading to TripAdvisor’s Travellers’ Choice Award every since 2019.
+After just one full season, we were awarded the Visit Scotland’s 4-Star distinction and TripAdvisor’s Certificate of Excellence.
+We are delighted to now have Visit Scotland’s Prestigious 5-Star Accolade which reflects an exceptional standard and the highest grading you can achieve.
+Our tours consistently generate great reviews, leading to TripAdvisor’s Travellers’ Choice Award every year since 2019.
 In November 2021, we were awarded Winners of ‘Scotland’s Best Wildlife Boat Tour Company’ at the Scottish Enterprise Awards.
-In August 2022 we were awarded ‘Boat Tour Operator Of The Year – Scotland’ at the Scottish Enterprise Awards.
-In September 2022 we were awarded ‘Best Wildlife & Photography Boat Tour Company – Scotland’ at the UK Enterprise Awards.
-We are both proud to be keeping up the many awards Seabirds-and-Seals has historically received.
+In August 2022 we received another Scottish Enterprise Award, this time for ‘Boat Tour Operator Of The Year – Scotland’.
+In September 2022 and again in 2023, we were awarded ‘Best Wildlife & Photography Boat Tour Company – Scotland’ at the UK Enterprise Awards.
+In 2023 we achieved a Green Tourism ‘Silver’ Award and yet another award at the Scottish Enterprise Awards, this time for ‘Best Wildlife Tour Operator’.
+We were also delighted in 2023 to be Winners at the Highlands and Islands Thistle Awards under two categories ‘Best Visitor Attraction’ and ‘Inclusive Tourism’.
+Now into 2024 we have received a Green Tourism ‘Gold’ award along with a ‘Service Excellence’ award for Scotland by FSB – Federation of Small Businesses.
+We are both proud to be keeping up the many accolades Seabirds-and-Seals has historically received.

-In addition to his MCA Workboat License, which he has had for many many years, Brian has all the other necessary licenses required to operate.
+In addition to his MCA Workboat License, which he has had for many many years, Brian has all the other necessary licenses required to operate commercially.
 He is a very experienced Shetland skipper operating around Bressay & Noss.
-He has a wealth of knowledge about local waters, which can only be gained through a lifetime’s experience, making him a very safe and most dependable tour skipper.
+He has a wealth of knowledge about our local waters, which can only be gained through a lifetime’s experience, making him a very safe and most dependable tour skipper.
 With his qualifications, experience and masterful boatmanship, Brian is in perfect place at the helm.

 We both have our Basic Sea Survival and First Aid at Sea qualifications, so you’re guaranteed the best, safest and most comfortable trip possible in any given sea conditions.

-Along with guiding/crew duties throughout the very busy season, Marie is also responsible for the admin side of things.
+Along with guiding and crew duties throughout the very busy season, Marie is also responsible for the admin side of things.
 A natural and enthusiastic organizer, she keeps the business running smoothly.
-She takes all bookings & enquires and keeps social media listings updated, certainly has some stamina and does everything with great passion.
-Previously, Marie worked as a School Librarian – she’s an avid reader and is always looking to add more information to the tour, making it fun, varied and interesting for all ages.
+She takes all bookings & enquiries and keeps social media listings updated, certainly has some stamina and does everything with great passion.
+Previously, Marie worked as a School Librarian – she’s an avid reader and is always looking to add more information to the tour, making it fun, varied and interesting for all ages/interests.
 She has also worked as a Learning Support Worker and Social Care Worker in various settings for diverse clients and from her various care working roles, she has various different qualifications, including disability awareness training.
 Marie has completed Climate Emergency Training For Tourism as well as completing destination development and leadership programme through Edinburgh Napier University.
 Her people skills certainly come to the fore on-board Seabird.
 Marie absolutely loves being a tour guide, her enthusiasm, humour and wide-ranging knowledge – from wildlife and geology to local and natural history and landmarks – are a joy on every tour.

 Both make a fabulous team: both passionate about their business; always up for fun; and are friendly and welcoming to all passengers, making a nice relaxing feeling for all aboard.
 Our tours continuing success, is reflected in the many fantastic TripAdvisor & Google Reviews, and is no surprise: complementing each other’s experience, skills and talents, providing a highly informative, fun and fascinating tour, from start to finish.